QuantumFusion-network/devnet-deploy/README.md

+> [!NOTE]
+> Archived because: we stopped using docker image, scripts from this repository.
+For testnet+ we moved to private repo for deploy, and for  users/developers we try to create tools close to source repos.

 # Substrate Node Deployment

 This project provides a setup for running and deploying Substrate-based nodes locally or on virtual machines.
 It includes Docker configuration for ease of use and flexibility.